 The Functional Division is structured in three different branches: Employment, Training & Exercises, and Technical & Logistics.
 These three branches are strongly interrelated, generating a unique pool of expertise.
-It is paramount to them to take into account the different national regulations and work in close and interdependent coordination with the Operational Division as well as national partners.
+It is paramount to them to take into account the different national regulations and to work in close and interdependent coordination with the Operational Division as well as national partners.

 Through this steady concurrence of the actors, the three branches develop concepts, procedures and common standards in the domains of employment, logistics and training & exercise for air transport, airdrops and air-to-air refuelling.

-Employment and Technical & Logistics branch translate the operational results into concepts, procedures, common standards and innovative opportunities regarding the utilisation of assets, logistics, airlift, airdrops, air-to-air refuelling, ground maintenance and much more.
+The Employment and Technical & Logistics branches translate the operational results into concepts, procedures, common standards and innovative opportunities regarding the utilisation of assets, logistics, airlift, airdrops, air-to-air refuelling, ground maintenance and much more.
 The output is laid down in documents such as the EATC Operations Manual, the EATC ground operations manual (EGOM), the cross-para booklet, the yearly fleet review or concepts for A400M cross-exchange of technicians.

 If you are interested in EATC’s documentation, please click here.

-The Training & Exercises translates these achievements into multinational training events, such as European Air-to-Air Refuelling Training (EART), Disabled Aircraft Recovery Training (DART) or Combined Air Terminal Operations (CATO) courses, Combined Air Terminal Training (CATT) and Advanced Combined Air Terminal Training (ACATT).
+The Training & Exercises branch translates these achievements into multinational training events, such as European Air-to-Air Refuelling Training (EART), Disabled Aircraft Recovery Training (DART) or Combined Air Terminal Operations (CATO) courses, Combined Air Terminal Training (CATT) and Advanced Combined Air Terminal Training (ACATT).
 The branch also supports the European Tactical Airlift Programme (ETAP).

 click the picture to enlarge